middelink/mikrotik-dns/README.md

   CNAME, MX, NS, SRV and TXT)
 * When there is a dhcp:<mac address> is added to A RRs, the tool is capable of maintaining the static leases of one or more dhcp servers on the Mikrotik.
+* When there is a forward:<ip address> added to a RR, the tool translates it to a FWD entry on the Mikrotik DNS side.
+* When there is a 'ignore' added to the RR, the tool will not copy the record over, but it will remove it if it exists at the Mikrotik side.

 > :warning: When used this tool will *remove all DNS and DHCP leases* which are not in the source zone(s)!